Chinmay921/Multi-AI-Business-Consultant/README.md

 ## Output

 The system generates:
-- A comprehensive 10-15 page business report
+- A comprehensive business report
 - Action plan with 30/60/90 day milestones
 - KPI dashboard with key metrics